-Cycling the Camino de Santiago pilgrimage path is a wonderful and challenging endeavour and in order to enjoy it, and male sure that the original walking pilgrims can enjoy it, there are a few common sense things to think about as you ride to Compostela.
+Cycling the Camino de Santiago pilgrimage path is a wonderful and challenging endeavor and in order to enjoy it, and make sure that the original walking pilgrims can enjoy it, there are a few common sense things to think about as you ride to Compostela.

 As more and more travelers discover the experience of cycling rather than walking the Camino routes, some of them chose to follow the well worn hiking trails, invariably riding past fellow pilgrims on foot.
 Naturally the hikers will be traveling at a much slower pace and it is simply good manners and good sense to consider their safety and yours, to make sure everyone has a Buen Camino - a good pilgrimage.

 "I hiked the Camino and was appalled at the majority of bikers who approached from behind at high speeds with no warning"

 Cycling the Camino de Santiago is not by any means a race and in fact you would miss out on so much of the experience by not slowing down to smell the flowers and occasional field of cows, that it would be a shame.
 It would also very much against the spirit of friendship on the Camino to zip down a bumpy single track trail or cobbled village, weaving through the unsuspecting pilgrims.
 Also remember that down-hills are much harder on walkers than uphills.
 If anything, offer to shuttle a weary pilgrim's heavy pack to the next Albergue!

 Don't practice your Freeride skills on the trail